irisfofs/jekyll-rp_logs/README.md

 **Warning again:** Destination folders are cleaned whenever Jekyll builds the site.
 Seriously, don't tell Jekyll to output to a directory that has anything useful in it.

 ### Tag implications and aliases
 This feature allows you to set up implications, where something tagged with one tag will automatically be tagged with a list of other tags.
 The implied tags need to be a list, even if there's only one.
+These can either be in the main `_config.yml` or `_tags.yml`

 Example syntax (for your `_tags.yml`):